ng/Prusa-Firmware/README.md

 The firmware for the Original Prusa i3 printers is proudly based on [Marlin 1.0.x](https://github.com/MarlinFirmware/Marlin/) by Scott Lahteine (@thinkyhead) et al. and is distributed under the terms of the [GNU GPL 3 license](LICENSE).

+# Modifications to the Upstream Firmware

+The modified firmware includes the following modifications:

+* Support for Slice Engineering thermistor
+* Fixes scrambled character on LCD
+* Customized Configuration_prusa.h for MK3S

 # Table of contents